EKbanaML/ekbanaml.github.io/_posts/Remote Sensing and Satellite Image Processing/2021-09-10-Introduction_to_Remote_Sensing.md

 ---
 title: "Introduction to Remote Sensing"
-excerpt_separator: "A brief introduction to remote sensing."
+excerpt_separator: "A brief note on introduction to remote sensing."
 last_modified_at: 2021-09-10T16:20:02-05:00
 categories:
   - Remote Sensing and Satellite Image Processing